tk-notes/fp-in-javascript-article-source-code/README.md

 console.log(counter); // 2
 ```

-We have the counter value.
+We have the `counter` value.
 Our impure function receives that value and re-assigns the counter with the value increased by 1.

-Observation: mutability is discouraged in functional programming.
+**Observation**: mutability is discouraged in functional programming.

 We are modifying the global object.
-But how would we make it pure?
+But how would we make it `pure`?
 Just return the value increased by 1.
 Simple as that.

 ```javascript
 let counter = 1;